 Infrastructure! from Canuckistan.
 Remove a lane to improve traffic?
 Expert explains his Calgary cycle track proposal And the comments to this article perfectly illustrate the arguments against cars in the paragraph above.

 Last link is another example of entitled drivers.
 A solution for slowpokes That’s right some drivers can’t stand when people drive the speed limit, either.
 Put a cyclist on the same road and they blow a blood vessel.

-And that appears to be all the bicycle links that gave me fits today.
+And those are all the links that gave me fits, or not, today.

 Billed @€0.02, Opus